 Contributions Can Be Made by Anyone

-If you are enrolled in a high deductible health plan (HDHP), anyone can contribute to your HSA account.
-That includes yourself, a spouse, employer, parent, or whomever, so long as the account owner is enrolled in a qualified HDHP.
+If you are enrolled in a High Deductible Health Plan (HDHP), anyone can contribute to your HSA account.
+That includes yourself, a spouse, employer, parent, or whomever.
+Again, the account owner must be enrolled in a qualified HDHP.

 HSA Funds are Yours to Keep, Forever

 With a Flexible Spending Account (FSA) or Health Reimbursement Arrangement (HRA), if you leave your job, the funds stay with the employer.
-For FSA participants (who fund their accounts), that means any unused contributions also stay with the employer.
+Even if you fund your own FSA, any unused contributions will still stay with the employer.

 You Can Use the Funds Even if You Aren’t on HDHP